AI4WORK-Project/sliding-work-sharing/README.md

 Depending on the input parameters, the SWS may decide one of the following:

-- `AI_AUTONOMOUSLY`: "Let the drone carry the box"
+- `DRONE_AUTONOMOUSLY`: "Let the drone carry the box"
 - `HUMAN_ON_THE_LOOP`: "Inform supervisor, who may potentially intervene"
 - `HUMAN_IN_THE_LOOP`: "Let the worker decide"
 - `HUMAN_MANUALLY`: "Let the worker carry the box"